 Assessment: 100% Continuous Assessment

-AN342 User Experience and Service Innovation
+AN342 User Experience & Service Innovation

 Assessment: 100% Continuous Assessment